Updated on September 6th, 2023

 It costs employers an average of $75,000 to defend a lawsuit and settle the claim.
 If the case does not settle, defending the employment lawsuit before trial costs upwards of $125,000.

 Defending an employment lawsuit is very costly.
-Defending an employment lawsuit up to discovery and a motion for summary judgement can cost up to $125,000 for an employer.
-An employer may expect to spend up to $250,000 to take the case to trial.
-After trial, if the employee prevails, an employer is also responsible for the employee’s attorney’s fee which is up to $250,000; in addition, the employer is responsible for the employee’s damages – whatever it may be.
-Most employer will settle the former’s claim instead of risking $250,000 to $500,000.
+Defending an employment lawsuit up to discovery and a motion for summary judgment can cost up to $75,000 for an employer.
+An employer may expect to spend up to $245,000 to take the case to trial.
+After trial, if the employee prevails, an employer is also responsible for the employee’s attorney’s fee of up to $250,000; the employer is also liable for the employee’s damages – whatever it may be.
+Most employers will settle the former’s claim instead of risking $250,000 to $500,000.

 As a California employment attorney, I’ve defended hundreds of employers since 2006.
 My goal is to be mindful of my business clients’ bottom line, minimizing attorney’s fees and aggressively defending the employment lawsuit.